 SLS is an additive manufacturing method creating parts additively by sintering fine polymer powder particles to fuse them locally.

 During the 3D printing process, the SLS machine preheats the bulk powder material in the powder bed somewhat below its melting point.
-Then, a roller will apply a layer of polymer powder, the laser will sinter the powder according to the 3D file, and the build platform will lower before applying a new layer of powder.
+Then, a roller will apply a layer of polymer powder, the laser will sinter the powder according to the 3D file (STL file for example), and the build platform will lower before applying a new layer of powder.
 The process will then be repeated until the desired part is created.

 Here are the similarities between these two additive manufacturing processes: